 Norwich Salvation Army rallies to support homeless

-Norwich Salvation Army rallies to support homeless and vulnerable people during coronavirus response.
+Norwich Salvation Army has rallied to support the homeless and vulnerable people as a response to the coronavirus crisis.

 The Salvation Army is continuing to do all it can to support those who depend on it in these challenging times - it is not retreating.
 All Salvation Army churches are adapting their work to ensure they continue to help the most vulnerable through the coronavirus.

 Majors Mark and Andrea Sawyer are the church leaders of The Salvation Army in Norwich city centre and heading up the coronavirus response in the city.

 Major Mark said: “The Salvation Army works with the most vulnerable people in Norwich and we know that these people need us now more than ever – as an Army, we will not retreat.

 “Our Pottergate ARC drop-in centre remains open and will continue to provide breakfast, hot drinks, shower and washing facilities, practical advice and pastoral support for people who are sleeping rough.
 In the evenings, instead of providing food from the Haymarket, we are making sandwiches available from Pottergate ARC for people to takeaway during the day.